5 Ways Trailblazers Helps You Find Your Path:

 Trailblazers assessed options for The Other Side Academy’s next social enterprise; these businesses allow TOSA to continue supporting and providing dignified wages for unhoused community members.
 The students ultimately recommended a new business idea: creating and selling succulent arrangements, and less than 1 year later, those arrangements are ready for purchase.

 Trailblazers identified market entry opportunities for Esusu Rent, a fintech company working to close the racial wealth gap; and for Landed, a down payment assistance program for educators, public sector employees, and healthcare workers.
-One Trailblazer subsequently gained an internship with Esusu in NYC, and Landed launched in Utah shortly after the project ended!
+One Trailblazer subsequently gained an internship with Esusu in NYC and Landed launched in Utah shortly after the project ended!

 Trailblazers evaluated the opportunity for local nonprofit Rape Recovery Center to increase the organization’s financial stability and independence by monetizing programming and rethinking its donor strategy.